tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 {% include random_ad.html %}

 As you work on your specification document, use the online [Swagger Editor](https://swagger.io/swagger-editor/).
-The Swagger Editor provides a split view: on the left where you write your spec code, and on the right you see a fully functional Swagger UI display.
+The Swagger Editor provides a split view: on the left where you write your spec code, and on the right, you see a fully functional Swagger UI display.
 You can even submit requests from the Swagger UI display in this editor.

 The Swagger Editor will validate your content in real-time, and you will see validation errors until you finish coding the specification document.
 Don't worry about the errors unless you see X marks in the code you're working on.